svtk/kotlin-swift-interopedia/docs/types/Optional (nullable) primitive types.md

 #### Using optional Swift types

-When using optional Swift types, mapping becomes more cumbersome due to checking for nil:
+When using optional Swift types, mapping becomes more cumbersome due to checking for `nil`:

 ```swift
 func optionalTypesExample(